-There are four-types of freezer available to today’s potential buyers, five if you count “smart fridge”, but that’s a category which can be applied to any of the other four which include; Top Freezer, Bottom Freezer, Side-by-Side and French Door.
+There are four-types of freezer available to today’s potential buyers, five if you count “smart fridge”, but that’s a category that can be applied to any of the other four which include; Top Freezer, Bottom Freezer, Side-by-Side, and French Door.
 Once you’ve decided which one is best for your kitchen and your domestic needs, you’ll be well on the way to a successful purchase.

 Pros: Great for small budgets and small kitchens

 Cons: Lack of flashy features and a smaller capacity